Mundane-Editorial/Object_Oriented_Programming_tute/src/Pillars_of_OOPS/Inheritence/readme.txt

 > Multi level Inheritance
 > Hierarchical Inheritance
 > Hybrid Inheritence
+>>  Multiple Inheritance   :  Although it exists but is not supported by the java because of ambiguity issues.
+                              This issue can be fixed by using interfaces.

 1. Single Inheritance :
     In single inheritance, a sub-class is derived from only one super class.
 It inherits the properties and behavior of